bodsch/ansible-prometheus/README.md

 ##### `prometheus_alert_rules`

 All rules that can trigger an alarm are defined under `prometheus_alert_rules`.

-Each rule is stored in a separate file and can be deactivated individually.
+Each entry kept under `name` is saved as a separate file.
+This makes it possible to set up a structured configuration for different environments.

 **ATTENTION: There is one special feature to be observed with the rules:**